 The development and adoption of the Internet of Things (IoT) is a critical element of smarter manufacturing.
-Though manufacturing companies have been implementing sensors and computerized automation for decades, the sensors, Programmable Logic Controllers (PLC) and PC-based controllers and management systems are largely disconnected from IT and operational systems.
-These systems are organized in hierarchical fashion within individual data silos and often lack connections to internal systems.
+Though manufacturing companies have been implementing sensors and computerized automation for decades, the sensors, Programmable Logic Controllers (PLC), and PC-based controllers and management systems are largely disconnected from IT and operational systems.
+These systems are organized hierarchically within individual data silos and often lack connections to internal systems.
 There are several reasons for these legacy structures, including significant security issues.
 These legacy structures differ from the open, highly connected IP network structures that play such a large role in the value propositions of IoT.
 While the transition to more open network architectures and data sharing of IoT poses challenges in manufacturing and industrial markets, the combination of IoT, Big Data, and M2M optimization will bring profound opportunities.

 “Industry 1.0 was the invention of mechanical help, Industry 2.0 was mass production, pioneered by Henry Ford, Industry 3.0 brought electronics and control systems to the shop floor, and Industry 4.0 is peer-to-peer communication between products, systems and machines.”